Co-winner: The Film London Jarman Award 2020

-A dumping ground between two train tracks for 20 years; over the past four and a half years, it was transformed by local volunteers into a vegetable garden and allotment, and vibrant community hub.
+A dumping ground between 2 train tracks for 20 years; over the past 4 and a half years it was transformed by local volunteers into a vegetable garden and allotment; and vibrant community hub.

-It had been let to locals on a meanwhile lease, permitting the use of the vacant premises temporarily for non-commercial use while the landowner sought a commercial tenant.
-Since making the film, the gardens closed for good at the end of September, with a new tenant preparing to move in.
+It had been let to locals on a meanwhile lease, permitting its occupation temporarily for non-commercial use while the landowner sought a commercial tenant.
+Since making the film, the gardens closed for good at the end of September 2019, with a new tenant moving in.